 Beaches along the coast of San Jose del Cabo, Los Cabos, Baja California Sur, Mexico.

-La Playita, El Estero, Playa Hotelera, Costa Azul Beach, Playa Acapulquito (Old Man’s Beach), Playa Palmilla and more.
+San Jose del Cabo Beaches include La Playita, El Estero, Playa Hotelera, Costa Azul Beach, Playa Acapulquito (Old Man’s Beach), and Playa Palmilla.

 Although inviting, many beaches in the Los Cabos area are not recommended for swimming or may be designated as non-swimmable at particular times.
 This is due to the strong ocean currents where the Pacific Ocean meets the Sea of Cortés.
 There are still many reasons why you would want to search the beaches in the area to enjoy the waves, the pristine golden sand and sparkling azure water.
 Some are better for surfing, some for snorkeling, some beach-combing in tidal pools and primordial rock formations, and others for swimming.
 Some offer amenities, others not.
 Suggest you bring water, umbrella, hat and sunscreen.
 Lifeguards are scarce; resorts use a flag system to indicate water safety.
 One good rule: Never swim alone.

 This marks the start of the San Jose del Cabo beach zone from the south heading toward San Jose del Cabo and is accessed via the arroyo at the Costa Azul at Km 28.5 off the Transpeninsular Highway.
 Turn right at the bridge and proceed to the beach, the location of the famous Zipper’s Restaurant.
 This is also in the proximity of the Cabo Surf Hotel, Mike Doyle’s Surf Shop and some of the best surfing in southern Baja.